top of page

 Khenpo Samten will share his expertise in the creation of stūpa paintings.
 He will guide participants through a complete step-by-step process, covering drawing, painting techniques, and the profound spiritual and symbolic meanings of the stūpa.

-The stūpa is a powerful representation of the Buddha’s primordial wisdom.
+The stūpa – Tibetan chörten (Wylie: mchod rten) – is one of the most recognisable symbols of Buddhism and Yungdrung Bön, rich in layered meaning and spiritual significance.
 It embodies both the wisdom that perceives reality as it is and the wisdom that understands its boundless scope.
-As both a visual support and a symbol of enlightened qualities, the stūpa serves as a constant reminder of the virtues of the Buddha.
+As both a visual support and a symbol of enlightened qualities, the stūpa serves as a constant reminder of the Buddha's enlightened virtues.

-Each element of its structure—proportions, shapes, and ornaments—symbolizes specific qualities of the Buddha and the bodhisattvas.
-According to sacred texts, stūpas are considered vessels of the Buddha’s compassionate power, transmitting blessings to those who honor them.
-They also serve as supports for purification and the accumulation of merit.
+Each element of its structure – proportions, shapes, and ornaments – symbolises specific qualities of the Buddha and the bodhisattvas.
+According to sacred texts, stūpas are expressions of the Buddha’s compassionate power, radiating blessings to all who honour them.
+They also serve as support for purification and the accumulation of merit.

 Traditional practices associated with stūpas include prostrations, circumambulations, offerings, purification rituals, and the application of sacred oils or essences.
 These actions are intended to purify inner obscurations and strengthen the accumulation of virtuous merit.